 Bakersfield Car Accident Claims

-Motor vehicle accidents are capable of producing significant, life-changing injuries.
-In California, individuals who suffer injuries in car accidents caused by someone else’s negligent or reckless behavior can seek compensation for their damages through car accident lawsuits.
-Bakersfield accident victims generally have two years to file their lawsuits and must prove the elements of liability to successfully recover damages.
+Auto accidents can produce significant, life-changing injuries.
+In California, individuals who suffer injuries in car accidents caused by a at fault driver or reckless behavior can seek compensation for their damages through car accident lawsuits.
+Bakersfield accident victims generally have two years to file their lawsuits according to the statutes of limitations and must prove the elements of liability to successfully recover damages.
+These elements include:

 The at-fault party owed the injured person a duty of care.
 While this duty of care depends on the facts of the case, the duty that is owed by one driver to another is generally to drive safely and legally.